MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-C-Export-Programs/part-1487-Technical-Assistance-Specialty-Crops/section-1487.4.md

-##### § 1487.4 Are there any limits on the scope of proposals? #####
+##### § 1487.4 Limits on the scope of proposals. #####

-(a) *Funding cap.* Proposals which request more than $500,000 of CCC funding in a given year will not be considered.
+(a) *Funding cap.* Proposals that request more than $500,000 of CCC funding in a given year will not be considered.

-(b) *Length of activities.* Funding will not be provided for projects that have received TASC funding for 5 years.
-The 5 years do not need to be consecutive.
+(b) *Length of activities.* Awards will generally be granted for a project period not exceeding five calendar years.
+However, FAS will entertain requests to extend agreements beyond five years when valid justifications are submitted.
+Participants must submit in writing a valid justification for why an extension is necessary no later than 60 days before the end of the period of performance.
+Extensions generally will be granted in one-year increments, if warranted.
+A Participant must wait for written approval from FAS before proceeding with the project.

-(c) *Target countries.* Proposals may target all eligible export markets, including single countries or reasonable regional groupings of countries.
+(c) *Target countries.* Proposals may target barriers in any eligible export market, including single countries or reasonable regional groupings of countries.

-(d) *Multiple proposals.* Applicants may submit multiple proposals, but no participant may have more than five approved projects underway at any given time.
+(d) *Multiple proposals.* Applicants may submit multiple proposals, but no Participant may have more than five approved projects underway at any given time.

-[74 FR 22090, May 12, 2009]
+(e) *Program funds only for specific uses.* Participants shall not use program funds to supplement the costs of normal day-to-day operations or to promote their own products or services beyond specific uses approved in a given project.